RCL-NUS/NeuroMHE/README.md

 Note that we modify the official v1.11.1 PX4 firmware to bypass the PX4's position and velocity controllers.
 The modified PX4 firmware is available at https://github.com/mamariomiamo/px4_modified/commit/d06d41265b8871c94f5fb110d99f8ec03d3c6907.
 The primary code implementing our method in the onboard computer, along with other state-of-the-art robust flight controllers, is located in the Python file '**offb_py_v1_neuromhe.py**' (lines 504-659).
 This file can be found in the directory '**SecVII-C (source code)/Evaluation in real-world experiment/Code used in onboard computer**'.

 ### Applications to other robots
+Please be aware that although we demonstrated the effectiveness of our approach using a quadrotor, the proposed method is general and can be applied to robust adaptive control of other robotic systems.
+This only requires minor modifications in our code.
+Let us take the source code in the folder '**SecVII-B (source code)**' as an example and do the following:
+   * Update the robotic dynamics model in the Python file '**UavEnv.py**';
+   * Update the robotic controller in the Python file '**Robust_Flight.py**';
+   * Update the simulation environment for training and evaluation in the Python file '**main_code.py**'.

 ## 4. Acknowledgement
 We thank Leonard Bauersfeld for the help in using the flight dataset of NeuroBEM.